Khaliajuri Upazila: History

-Until the middle of the fourteenth century AD, the Bhati Rajya (Khaliajuri and surrounding areas) was the capital of Kamarupa.
+Until the middle of the fourteenth century AD, the Bhati Raja (Khaliajuri and surrounding areas) was the capital of Kamarupa.
 In the fourteenth century, a Kshatriya monk named Jitari invaded and occupied Bhati Rajya.
 Another Kshatriya monk named Lambodar came took over the rule of Bhati in the twelfth century.
 Nagendranath Basu asserts that Lambodar and Jitari may have been the same person.

 In the 16th-century, Khaliajuri was home to a Bengali Hindu man called Shitanath Om.
 His three sons; Raghunath Om, Kamakhya Om and Maheshnath Om, later found employment under Khwaja Usman of Bokainagar, a Baro-Bhuiyan chief who had control over large parts of Greater Mymensingh.
 Following the defeat of Raja Subid Narayan of Ita by Khwaja Usman and his allies which included the Om family, the Om brothers migrated to Satgaon in Sreemangal, Sylhet where they were given jagir.

 In 1906, a thana (police outpost) was established in Khaliajuri.
 Khaliajuri Thana's status was upgraded to upazila (sub-district) in 1983 as part of the President of Bangladesh Hussain Muhammad Ershad's decentralisation programme.